gavinbunney/terraform-provider-kubectl/docs/resources/kubectl_manifest.md

 * `force_new` - Optional.
 Forces delete & create of resources if the `yaml_body` changes.
 Default `false`.
 * `ignore_fields` - Optional.
 List of map fields to ignore when applying the manifest.
 See below for more details.
 * `validate_schema` - Optional.
 Setting to `false` will mimic `kubectl apply --validate=false` mode.
 Default `true`.
+* `wait` - Optional.
+Set this flag to wait or not for finalized to complete for deleted objects.
+Default `false`.
 * `wait_for_rollout` - Optional.
 Set this flag to wait or not for Deployments and APIService to complete rollout.
 Default `true`.

 ## Attribute Reference